tscanlin/tocbot/README.md

 This script works in **all modern browsers and IE 9+**.

+**Make sure rendered headings have id attributes**, some markdown libraries (like [marked](https://github.com/chjj/marked)) already do this.
+If you need to do this client side see [this script](https://github.com/tscanlin/tocbot/blob/master/src/utils/make-ids.js).

 **NOTE:** to exclude anchor elements from smooth scrolling, add the class `no-smooth-scroll`.

-Make sure rendered headings have id attributes, some markdown libraries (like [marked](https://github.com/chjj/marked)) already do this.

 ### Fixed headers